Changes in the color of your teeth may be subtle and happen gradually. Some yellow color may be inevitable.

 Mix 1 tablespoon of baking soda with 2 tablespoons of hydrogen peroxide to make a paste.
 Rinse your mouth thoroughly with water after brushing with this paste.
 You can also use the same ratio of ingredients to make a mouthwash.

-A 2012 study found that people who used a toothpaste containing baking soda and peroxide got rid of tooth stains and whitened their teeth.
+A found that people who used a toothpaste containing baking soda and peroxide got rid of tooth stains and whitened their teeth.
 They showed significant improvements after six weeks.
 Further studies are needed to determine if the results persist after they stop using the toothpaste.

 3. Coconut oil pulling